cscart/docs/user_guide/manage_products/promotions/free_product.rst

 *************************************************************
-How To: Make a Free Product If Order Total Exceeds Some Value
+How To: Give a Free Product If Order Total Exceeds Some Value
 *************************************************************

-To make a free product if order subtotal exceeds some value:
+To give a free product if order subtotal exceeds some value:

 *   In the Administration panel, go to **Marketing → Promotions**.
 *   Click the **+** button on the right and choose **Add cart promotion**.